We’ve been recording, producing, editing podcasts for law firms for over 5 years.

 Connect 2 microphones to the Zoom H4n and in this respect, we recommend Rode microphones.

 Alternatively, purchase a splitter for the Zoom that lets two 3.5mm jacks go into one 3.5mm input.
 It just ‘splits’ the input, allowing use by 2 devices.
 In this case, purchase 2 lavaliere microphones for each person.
-This is a cheaper and an effective way of recording great audio.
+This is a cheaper and effective way of recording great audio.

 (d) Editing software